Current potential patches: Background

-Solving for $\Phi_{SV}$ is accomplished using an integral formulation of $\mb{B}\cdot\h{n}=0$, see Landreman 2017 \cite{REGCOIL:2017} for more details.
+where $\h{n}$ is the unit normal vector to the winding surface.
+Large gradients in the current potential correspond to high current densities in the current sheet.

+A prescribed magnetic surface is generated with currents by eliminating normal components of the magnetic field $\mb{B}$, which yields the normal field $\mb{B}_n = \mb{B}_{\mbox{toroidal}} \cdot \h{n}$ arising from the interaction between the toroidal field and magnetic surface geometry.
+In the simple situation that is studied here, the normal field arises from the axisymmetric toroidal field intercepting a non-axisymmertic magnetic surface.
+As a result, we focus on the single-valued current potential, which can produce the shaping of a magnetic surface when the toroidal magnetic field is pre-supplied.

 For the purposes of this work we restrict ourselves to only considering sources of $\mb{B}\cdot\h{n}$ from vacuum magnetic fields $\mb{B}=\nabla\Phi$ which is a purely toroidal $1/R$ field.
-The problem then becomes a typical least-squares problem to minimize

-where $\mb{A}$ is known as the transfer or inductance matrix, the components of $\mb{b}$ are the values of $\mb{B}\cdot\h{n}$ for each point on the surface $S$, and the components of $\mb{x}$ are the degrees of freedom of the current potential to satisfy $\mb{B}\cdot\h{n}=0$ on the surface.
-In the Fourier basis, the components of $\mb{x}$ correspond to the amplitudes $\Phi_{m,n}^{c,s}$.
+A discussion on the differences in $B_n$ when considering other sources of toroidal field may be found in Sec. \ref{sec:Discussion}.

+Single-valued current potentials have equivalent representations as distributions of magnetic dipoles.
+This was shown, but not appreciated, in equation (7) of Merkel's 1987 paper \cite{NESCOIL:1987} and has been derived more rigorously in Zhu's 2020 work \cite{Zhu_PMs:2020}.
+Further expansions on the idea may be found \cite{EFDs:2016}, \cite{Boozer:Stell_Design}.